samarthsb23/Resume/README.md

 - **Corporate Resume** — updated **07 Jul 2025**

 These PDFs may not always reflect the latest version.
-For the most updated information, check my [LinkedIn](https://www.linkedin.com/in/samarthsharmabhardwaj/).
+For the most updated information, check out my [LinkedIn](https://www.linkedin.com/in/samarthsharmabhardwaj/)!